Now, I need to take Data Protection Seriously. Thanks EU

 The EU’s concept of “personal data” is much broader compared to the US’s concept of “PII”.
-Under EU law, personal data meaning any data what can relate to and identifiable natural person or identified person (“data subject”).
-An identifiable natural person is someone who can be identified, directly or indirectly in a by a reference to identifier such as a name, ID number, location data, an online identifier or by more specific factors such as physical, genetic, mental, economic, cultural or social identity of that natural.
-Information doesn’t have to be confidential or sensitive to qualify as personal data.
+Under EU law, personal data meaning any data that can relate to and the identifiable natural person or identified person (“data subject”).
+An identifiable natural person is someone who can be identified, directly or indirectly in a by a reference to an identifier such as a name, ID number, location data, an online identifier or by more specific factors such as the physical, genetic, mental, economic, cultural or social identity of that nature.
+The information doesn’t have to be confidential or sensitive to qualify as personal data.

 3. Is KS a Data Controller or a Data Processor?